 It's important to know why and how a person would become part of a truly evil and cruel group and contribute to actions that further that group’s agenda.
 Everyone is susceptible to groupthink and propaganda.
 Girl in a Smart Uniform shows how easily a person with good intentions and ideals could fall into that situation and become an active participant

 In 1930’s Germany, Gisela joins the Bund Deutsche Madel, or the BDM (The League of German Girls).
-At first she enjoys being a member but after a while She begins to question their tactics and policies.
-When people around her and eventually she herself become potential targets, is when she sees Hitler and the Nazi Party for the evil that they really are.
+At first she enjoys being a member but after a while she begins to question their tactics and policies.
+When people around her and eventually she herself become potential targets, she sees Hitler and the Nazi Party for the evil that they really are.

 Gisela is far from likable at first but her journey from ignorance, to participant, to empathy, to self awareness is an interesting one.

-She also feels structure, belongings, and a sense of purpose after she joins.
+She feels structure, belonging, and a sense of purpose after she joins the BDM.
 She has close friends whom she accompanies to meetings and outings.
 If she starts to feel remorseful about the way Jews and other people are treated under Hitler's reign, she silences that conscience with a jingoistic reminder.

 Gisela becomes harder to like when she sinks into the Nazi mindset and even her narration becomes militant, arrogant, and Antisemitic.
 At times she is so willfully ignorant and delusional that Readers might want to reach through the pages and slap her to make her see reality.